 The limitations of current preclinical drug testing systems used by pharmaceutical companies and other drug developers contribute to the high failure rate of drug candidates.
 Unexpected cardiotoxicity is one of the top two major safety-related reasons for failure of both drugs and drug candidates.
 Incorporating human pluripotent stem cell-derived cardiomyocyte (hPSC-CM) assays early in preclinical development offers the potential to improve clinical predictability, decrease rescue and development costs, and avoid adverse patient effects, late-stage clinical termination, and product recall from the market.

-With our proprietary human pluripotent stem cell differentiation technology, we can generate fully-functional hPSC-CMs at a high level of purity (>95%), without genetic modification or cell selection.
-This is important because genetic modification and cell selection skew the resulting cell population and may distort the ultimate results and clinical predictivity of the assay.
-In addition to expressing all of the key ion channels and various cardiomyocytic markers of the human heart, VSTA-CMs™, our hPSC-CMs, function reliably in all cardiac toxicity assays relevant to cardiac drug effects developed and tested to date.
+We produce fully-functional hPSC-CMs at a high level of purity (>95%), without genetic modification or cell selection.
+This is important because genetic modification and cell selection skew the resulting cell population and may distort the clinical predictivity of the assay.
+In addition to expressing all of the key ion channels and various cardiomyocytic markers of the human heart, our hPSC-CMs, which we call VSTA-CMs™, function reliably in all cardiac toxicity assays relevant to cardiac drug effects developed and tested to date.

 Utilizing VSTA-CMs™, our CardioSafe 3D assay system can screen for both cardiomyocyte cytotoxicity and arrhythmogenesis (or development of irregular beating patterns).
 We believe CardioSafe 3D is sensitive, stable, reproducible and capable of generating data enabling a more accurate prediction of the in vivo cardiac effects of new small molecule drug candidates, including drug rescue candidates and drug rescue variants, than is possible with existing preclinical testing systems, including the FDA-required in vitro hERG assay.

 We have developed and validated two customized and functional components of our CardioSafe 3D bioassay system to assess multiple different categories of cardiac toxicities.
 The first consists of a suite of fluorescence or luminescence based high-throughput hPSC-CM assays.
 These CardioSafe 3D assays measure drug-induced cardiomyopathy, including the following:

 - mitochondrial membrane depolarization;